anton-dergunov/anton-dergunov.github.io/_posts/2025-04-02-automating-hdr-photo-creation-in-adobe-lightroom.md

 - You can select a special mode (such as [Auto HDR in Sony cameras](https://www.sony.com/electronics/support/articles/00012101)), and the camera will take images with different exposures, merge them, and save as JPEG image (RAW format is usually not supported in this case).
 - They also support a more flexible appoach: use [exposure bracketing](https://www.mikesmithphotography.com/videos/exposure-bracketing) to take images with different exposures (which can be saved in RAW format), and later merge them with specialized software.
 This is the most flexible approach, but it requires extra work.

-TODO Show how to enable this in Sony cameras.
+TODO Briefly describe how to enable this in Sony cameras.

 ## When to Use HDR Photos?